arizvisa/ida-minsc/docs/static/tagging.rst

 To list all of the contents tags that have been used in the database::

     > for ea, res in db.selectcontents():
-          print "Function %x has the tags: %r"% (res)
+          print "Function %x has the tags: %r"% (ea, res)
     >

 This same functionality is also provided within the :py:mod:`tags` module